realtushartyagi/TypeScript/README.md

 # TypeScript
-In this repository, I am sharing my journey of learning TypeScript
+In this Repo, I am sharing my journey of learning TypeScript